dblackCat/forms/README.md

 `composer require catdesign/forms-plugin`

+> Attention!
+Do not give customers full root access to the system, otherwise they may disrupt the plugin by making incorrect settings.
+The rights are prepared in the plugin.
+Create a new user and assign - **Manager permission**.

 ### Getting forms

 First, create a form and the necessary fields.
 After the form is created, it will be assigned a code.